ringcentral/ringcentral-faq/docs/fax.md

 Just add each file as a MIME part.
 You can mix and match different MIME types.
 The Ruby fax helper has an `.add_file()` method that can be used in succession to add multiple files.

+### How can I resend or forward a fax?

+You can avoid uploading the same fax file multiple times by resending or forwarding a fax that has already been submitted to RingCentral.
+To resend a fax, call the fax endpoint with the `originalMessageId` property.
+To forward the fax, also add the new recipient's number as the `to` property.
+More information on resending faxes is available in the [API Reference](https://developers.ringcentral.com/api-docs/latest/index.html#!#ResendFaxMessage).

 ### What file types are supported for faxes?

 RingCentral supports 29 file types including PDF, TIFF, DOCX, DOC, XLSX, XLS, RTF, HTML, XML and many more.
 These are listed in the [API Developer Guide](https://developers.ringcentral.com/api-docs/) along with the accepted MIME types.